 Chevron's activities in West Africa involve production and exploration in Nigeria, Angola, the Republic of the Congo, and the Democratic Republic of the Congo.

 These crudes are light, high quality raw materials suitable for the manufacture of high value transportation fuels and specialty products.

-Chevron's West African crude oils are generally low in sulfur, nitrogen, and other heteroatoms.
+Chevron's West African crude oils are generally low in sulfur, nitrogen and other heteroatoms.